 Take care of your Honda Pilot and it'll take care of you.
 Schedule an appointment for routine maintenance today.

-This recommended maintenance schedule is written by the auto manufacturer, Honda themselves.
-Depending on driving conditions and climate in your area (as well as other contributing factors, like your personal travel habits), your car’s scheduled maintenance needs may vary; in most cases, though, recommended maintenance will consist of services like tire rotations, vital fluid checks/exchanges, filter changes, brake pad replacement, and oil changes.
-Keeping up with routine service appointments is a great way to keep your Pilot running for longer, increase your vehicle safety, and maybe even save you the headache of dealing with common 2011 Honda Pilot problems in the future.
+The recommended maintenance schedule is put together by Honda, your vehicle manufacturer.
+Scheduled maintenance services can vary depending on driving conditions, climate, and other factors; however, there’s a good chance that your vehicle’s recommended maintenance services will include tire rotations, vital fluid checks/exchanges, filter changes, brake pad replacement, and oil changes.
+Keeping up with routine service appointments is a great way to keep your Pilot running for longer, increase your vehicle safety, and prevent common 2012 Honda Pilot problems.

-Head to your nearest Firestone Complete Auto Care in your 2011 Honda Pilot for factory-recommended routine maintenance and our technicians will jump right in with a Courtesy Check.
+Come to Firestone Complete Auto Care for manufacturer-recommended routine maintenance on your 2012 Honda Pilot and an expert technician will begin by performing a Courtesy Check.
 A Courtesy Check helps "set the stage" for your service and catch any small problems before they turn into big repairs.
-Every Courtesy Check will include a visual inspection of your Pilot.
-We’ll check your head and tail lights, fluid levels, filters, tires (and their alignment!), and windshield wiper blades.
-We’ll also perform a free battery check to determine your battery’s charge level.
+Each Courtesy Check includes a free battery test and an inspection of your Pilot's windshield wiper blades, head and tail lights, filters, fluid levels, tires, and alignment.

-Maybe it's time to find a new auto battery for your 2011 Honda Pilot.
-Batteries generally need to be replaced every three to five years.
+Think you could be due for a new battery in your 2012 Honda Pilot?
+In general, car batteries only last three to five years.
 Depending on the climate where you live and your habits while driving, your Pilot may need a replacement battery sooner.
-Extremely hot or cold temperatures can take a toll on your Honda Pilot battery, and so can frequent short drives.
+Taking short trips or exposing your car to extreme temperatures (like in the dead of winter or heat of summer) could reduce the life expectancy of your Honda Pilot battery.
 Sure, you could wait until your battery is completely dead, but it’s a much wiser decision to replace it before you need to.
-Otherwise, you may find yourself (and your trusty Pilot) stuck in the middle of nowhere.
+Otherwise, your battery could die unexpectedly, leaving you and your Pilot stranded.
 Your Honda Pilot could quickly go from being a trusty ride to a source of stress in a matter of minutes.

-In addition to maintaining a strong battery, investing in regular oil changes can support your engine’s overall performance and keep your 2011 Honda Pilot running newer, longer.
-To learn how often Honda recommends you have the oil changed in your 2011 Pilot, check out the information table at the beginning of this page.
-Keep in mind that your oil change interval could be different given your driving style and climate.
-Talk to a Firestone Complete Auto Care technician to know when to change your oil.
-Not sure what type of oil to use for your 2011 Honda Pilot?
+In addition to maintaining a strong battery, investing in regular oil changes can support your engine’s overall performance and keep your 2012 Honda Pilot running newer, longer.
+Reference the chart toward the top of the page if you're not sure about the optimal oil change intervals for your 2012 Pilot.
+Don’t forget, though, that weather conditions in your area or your personal driving habits can affect this interval.
+A Firestone Complete Auto Care technician will be happy to help you determine the best oil change frequency for your car’s needs.
+Not sure what type of oil to use for your 2012 Honda Pilot?
 We can help with that, too!

-Maintaining your Honda Pilot steering and suspension system can not only ensure a smooth ride; it can also help you maintain control of your car in compromised road conditions.
+Periodic service to the steering system in your Honda Pilot can help you keep control of your vehicle at all times (plus, it can make for a smoother ride!).
 When it comes to steering and suspension, you want to catch small problems before they turn into big (and expensive) ones.
-Trust our technicians to inspect system components and if needed, perform Honda Pilot suspension and steering services.
+You can count on Firestone Complete Auto Care’s trained technicians to inspect this system and, if needed, perform Honda Pilot suspension and steering services.
 These might include wheel alignment, power steering fluid flushes and replenishments, ball joint lubrication, wheel bearing replacement, and strut replacement.
-To keep your car running at its best, it’s essential to have regular maintenance services on your Honda Pilot's steering and suspension system.
+Components within your Honda Pilot's steering system require regular maintenance.

 We can help you keep your vehicle (and your life!) running smoothly.
 Many of our locations have weekend and evening hours for your convenience.